-Review and update the PGDTF Procedure Manual, GIC Modelling Expectations and Methodology for Assessing GMD Impacts on ERCOT Power System as needed.
+Review and update the PGDTF Procedure Manual, GIC Modelling Expectations, and Methodology for Assessing GMD Impacts on ERCOT Power System as needed.

-Review and provide feedback on a process to be implemented by ERCOTto obtain GMD measurement data from at least one GIC monitor and one magnetometer located in ERCOT.
+Review and provide feedback on ERCOT process to obtain GMD measurement data from at least one GIC monitor and one magnetometer located in ERCOT in accordance with NERC TPL-007-4 Requirements R12 and R13.

+Monitor GMD-related activities at FERC, IEEE, NERC, and EPRI, discuss these activities at PGDTF, and discuss potential impacts of ERCOT and need for comments.

 The PGDTF meetings will include both open and closed sessions.
 Participation in open sessions is not limited to particular types of individuals.
-The closed sessions are limited to Transmission Planners andin-person only.
-WebEx capabilities will not be provided due to sensitivity of the GMD modelling data.
+The closed sessions are limited to Transmission Service Providers and are in-person only.
+WebEx capabilities will not be provided due to sensitivity of the GMD modeling data.

 The PGDTF should prepare a report of its findings and recommended Nodal Protocol and Planning Guide revisions for ROS as needed.
 The PGDTF should report its progress to ROS as required.